Kiefer exhibition, a collaboration between Stedelijk Museum Amsterdam and Van Gogh Museum

 Kiefer, Stedelijk and Van Gogh

 The title of the exhibition is taken from the 1955 protest song “Where Have All the Flowers Gone?” by American folk singer and activist Pete Seeger, which became famous when Marlene Dietrich performed it in 1962.
 Kiefer’s expansive new installation for the Stedelijk Museum Sag mir wo die Blumen sind combines paint, clay, uniforms, dried rose petals, and gold, symbolising the cycle of life and death with the human condition and fate of mankind playing a central motif.
-The flowers of the title are also a reference to the Sunflowers (1889) by Vincent van Gogh and to recent landscapes by Kiefer, which will be seen for the first time in the exhibition.
+The flowers of the title are also a reference to the Sunflowers (1889) by Vincent van Gogh and to recent landscapes by Kiefer, which could be seen for the first time in the exhibition

 Anselm Kiefer, Innenraum, 1981, Stedelijk Museum Amsterdam